vidyalathabadde/threadFenceReduction/guided_threadFenceReduction_SYCLMigration/README.md

 ﻿# `ThreadFenceReduction` Sample

 Reductions are a very common computation in parallel algorithms.
 Any time an array of values needs to be reduced to a single value using a binary associative operator, a reduction can be used.
 This `ThreadFenceReduction` sample implements a reduction kernel that reduces an arbitrary size array.
+The original CUDA* source code is migrated to SYCL for portability across GPUs from multiple vendors.

 | Property                  | Description
 |:---                       |:---